aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 ### Rules

+- Observations must be submitted by May 9.
 - Remember, this is meant to be fun! (and educational)
 - Students must submit their own observations and must provide a reasonable identification for each organism.
+- New awards may be added at any time.
 - In the case of a tie, winners will split the point value, rounded up.
 - Runners-up will receive the award value -1 point.
 - To count towards an award, organisms must be in their natural environment.
 (Greenhouses, zoos, aquariums, natural history collections, etc. don't count.)